HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

   sql_file="pagestats_image_bydevice_format.sql"
 ) }}

-<p class="note">Note that some image services or CDNs will automatically deliver WebP (rather than JPEG or PNG) to platforms that support WebP, even for a URL with a <code>.jpg</code> or <code>.png</code> suffix.
+<aside class="note">Note that some image services or CDNs will automatically deliver WebP (rather than JPEG or PNG) to platforms that support WebP, even for a URL with a <code>.jpg</code> or <code>.png</code> suffix.
 For example, <code>IMG_20190113_113201.jpg</code> returns a WebP image in Chrome.
 However, the way HTTP Archive detects image formats is to check for keywords in the MIME type first, then fall back to the file extension.
-This means that the format for images with URLs such as the above will be given as WebP since WebP is supported by HTTP Archive as a user agent.</p>
+This means that the format for images with URLs such as the above will be given as WebP since WebP is supported by HTTP Archive as a user agent.</aside>

 The most popular image format was JPG with 54% of images being in this format on mobile.
 This is an 8% increase on last year when 50% of images were JPGs.